umisse/testingimg/README.md

-# testingimg
+# Hello IMG Testers :D

-For IMG testers
+Here is how my child theme looks like.